 The Master of Arts in Clinical Mental Health Counseling is a 60-hour graduate-level residential and online program designed to meet the Virginia requirements for licensure as a Professional Counselor (LPC).
 The faculty provide quality professional training of clinical mental health counselors from a faith-based perspective.
 Our mission is to produce ethically and spiritually aware mental health counselors who possess the knowledge, values, skills, and personal disposition to promote the mental health and holistic wellness of clients across diverse populations.
-Our mission is achieved, in significant measure, through offering rigorous academic programs, dynamic interaction with mentors, faculty, and carefully structured practica and internships.
+Our mission is achieved, in significant measure, through offering rigorous academic programs, dynamic interaction with mentors, faculty, and carefully structured practicum and internships.

 Program Learning Outcomes

 - Apply the ethical and professional principles, standards, and expectations that are integral to a professional counselor's role and identity.